anmolsah/AICommit01/README.md

 #### Rate Limits
 - Free models have usage limits
-- If you hit a rate limit, wait a few minutes or switch to a premium model
+- If you hit a rate limit, wait a few minutes or switch to a other free models or premium models
 - Consider upgrading to premium models for heavy usage

 #### API Key Issues